Civil Rights

-First Amendment
+First Amendment Rights

-The First Amendment generally prohibits federal, state, and local government officials (and sometimes private entities that operate like government actors) from infringing on ā€œthe freedom of speech, or of the press.ā€ The First Amendment also secures the right to engage in peaceful protests and public gatherings, as well as the right to make a complaint against, and ask for assistance from, the government.
+The First Amendment generally prohibits federal, state, and local government officials, and sometimes private entities that operate like government actors, from infringing on the freedom of speech or of the press.
+This amendment also secures the right to engage in peaceful protests and public gatherings, along with the right to make a complaint against — and ask for assistance from — the government.

-Fourth Amendment
+Fourth Amendment Rights

-Fifth Amendment
+Fifth Amendment Rights

 In addition to protecting our right to remain silent in criminal matters and other important rights, the Fifth Amendment requires federal officials to provide due process to individuals, including those who have been arrested or are in federal custody while awaiting trial.
 Under this amendment, for example, federal officials are not allowed to ignore the serious medical needs of arrestees or pretrial detainees.

-Eighth Amendment
+Eighth Amendment Rights

-The Eighth Amendment prohibits cruel and unusual punishment of those who have been convicted of a crime.
+The Eighth Amendment prohibits cruel and unusual punishment of people who have been convicted of a crime.
 Under this amendment, state and federal officials are prohibited from intentionally injuring a prisoner or ignoring a prisoner’s serious medical needs.

-Fourteenth Amendment
+Fourteenth Amendment Rights

-Like the Fifth Amendment applies to federal officials, the Fourteenth Amendment applies to state officials.
-This amendment prohibits state actors from denying due process to individuals.
-A denial of due process under this amendment may include, for example, the denial of medical care for the serious medical needs of individuals who have been arrested but not yet convicted by state officials.
-This amendment also prohibits state officials from interfering with family relationships by, for example, causing a wrongful death or by wrongfully removing children from the care of their parents.
+Just as the Fifth Amendment applies to federal officials, the Fourteenth Amendment applies to state officials.
+This amendment prohibits state officials from denying due process to individuals, which may include, for example, not providing medical care for the serious medical needs of individuals who have been arrested but not yet convicted by state officials.
+In addition, this amendment prohibits state officials from interfering with family relationships by, for example, causing a wrongful death or by wrongfully

 Federal & State Laws